jsdclxvi/Reforestation/README.md

-## What do you call a monkey in a mine field?
-A babooooom!
+## Where do hamburgers go to dance?
+The meat-ball.